 Its user-friendly interface and multiple processing options help producers and engineers achieve an able final result in no time.
 Controls such as Link, Turbo, and Mono Maker, offer a signal chain that eliminates the need for extra plugins.

-- Four compressor modes: each of the compressor modes offer a different attack and release rate for a faster workflow.
+Each of the compressor modes offers a different attack and release rate for a faster workflow.

 Character and Sound: